 - They say they hand iron your shirts, but they machine press them at a rate of 40 to 50 per hour per presser, which leaves your shirts with puckered seams, wrinkled collars, cuffs, underarms, sleeve pleats, sleeve plackets and front plackets, and wrinkled cuff/sleeve and sleeve/body joins.

 - They say they crease the sleeves of your shirts for that “professional look”, but they only crease the sleeves to cover up evidence of machine pressing.

 - They say they conduct detailed inspections of every garment prior to packaging, but they only do a cursory look over (maybe, if you’re lucky).

-- They say they care about the manner in which your garments are cleaned and pressed, but they then stuff multiple garments into a single, narrow poly bag and cram them onto a conveyor.
+- They say they care about the manner in which your garments are cleaned and pressed, but they then stuff multiple garments into a single, narrow poly bag and cram them onto an already overloaded conveyor.

 - They say they package your garments using premium packaging materials, but they use cheap packaging materials that may “look pretty” but aren’t technically aligned with and supportive of the shape and drape of your garments over the short and long term.

 - They say that they charge a price that reflects the “high quality” of the product they deliver, but they still charge relatively low prices (the reality is that no service provider can consistently deliver a true quality product at a low to moderate price, notwithstanding anything your cleaner might tell you).